 An employer, boss or fellow co-worker who deliberately blocks another person’s success by undermining their ability is committing psychological abuse.
-By repeatedly passing work to others instead of the victim despite the victim being perfectly capable, serves to reduce confidence in themselves and their work.
+Repeatedly passing work to others instead of the victim despite the victim being perfectly capable, serves to reduce confidence in themselves and their work.

 The act of belittling or undermining keeps the victim bound in a cycle of “I’m not good enough, I can’t do my job properly, I need to try harder, I’ll never be good enough.”

-By setting near impossible or ever-changing expectations, employees are doomed to fail before they even begin.
+By setting near-impossible or ever-changing expectations, employees are doomed to fail before they even begin.
 A prime example of this would be a manager or supervisor expecting an employee to complete a mountain of paperwork within an unreasonable amount of time, or then changing what they expect and in what time frame constantly.
-The leaves employees confused, stressed and less likely to perform well.
+This leaves employees confused, stressed and less likely to perform well.

-The abuser may also display inconsistency of word and action, meaning that they fail to follow through on things promised or previously stated by them.
+The abuser may also display inconsistency of words and actions, meaning that they fail to follow through on things promised or previously stated by them.
 (I.e promising to train an employee or help them with a task, and then constantly failing to do so.)

 5. Rationalisation of their words or actions.

 This doesn’t necessarily have to refer to sexual abuse or sexual misconduct.
-It can be as simple as the perpetrator seducing the victim into trusting them enough to lower their defenses.
-This is often done through means of flattery, compliments, and building the others confidence to leave them more open to manipulative behaviours down the line.
+It can be as simple as the perpetrator seducing the victim into trusting them enough to lower their defences.
+This is often done through means of flattery, compliments, and building the other’s confidence to leave them more open to manipulative behaviours down the line.

-Of course, this can also be a sign of nervousness or anxiety in some cases, but coupled with other traits, this is seen as an attempt to ignore the situation of issue until someone else can deal with it (which usually won’t be to their liking, which will then be the other’s fault, creating a cycle of avoidance and blame).
+Of course, this can also be a sign of nervousness or anxiety in some cases but coupled with other traits, this is seen as an attempt to ignore the situation or issue until someone else can deal with it (which usually won’t be to their liking, which will then be the other’s fault, creating a cycle of avoidance and blame).